-- 8. Positions with any of the following underlying instruments shall not be included in the CTP: - (a) underlying instruments that belong to the exposure classes referred to in points (h) or (i) of Article 112; - (b) a claim on a special purpose entity, collateralised, directly or indirectly, by a position that, according to paragraph 6, would itself not be eligible for inclusion in the CTP.
+8. Positions with any of the following underlying instruments shall not be included in the CTP:

+(a) underlying instruments that belong to the exposure classes referred to in points (h) or (i) of Article 112;

+(b) a claim on a special purpose entity, collateralised, directly or indirectly, by a position that, according to paragraph 6, would itself not be eligible for inclusion in the CTP.

-- 9. Institutions may include in the CTP positions that are neither securitisation positions nor n-th-to-default credit derivatives but that hedge other positions of that portfolio, provided that a liquid two-way market as described in the last subparagraph of paragraph 7 exists for the instrument or its underlying instruments. - 10.
-Institution shall assign a position in a collective investment undertaking to the trading book where it meets at least one of the following conditions: - (a) the institution can look through the collective investment undertaking on a daily basis; - (b) the institution can obtain prices for the collective investment undertaking on a daily basis.". - (49) The following Articles 104a and 104b are inserted:
+9. Institutions may include in the CTP positions that are neither securitisation positions nor n-thto-default credit derivatives but that hedge other positions of that portfolio, provided that a liquid two-way market as described in the last subparagraph of paragraph 7 exists for the instrument or its underlying instruments.

+10. Institutions shall assign a position in a collective investment undertaking that is held with trading intent to the trading book where it meets at least one of the following conditions:

+(a) the institution obtains sufficient information about the individual underlying exposures of the collective investment undertaking on a daily basis;

+(b) the institution can obtain prices for the collective investment undertaking on a daily basis.".